 Do You Feel Like an Imposter?
 Here’s the Cure

-If you feel like a fraud, and worry that soon everyone will know that you’re not good enough, you’re in good company.
-John Steinbeck, Jodie Foster, Sheryl Sandberg, Tom Hanks—and many freelancers—have all felt like imposters.
+If you feel like a fraud, and worry that you don’t deserve your success, you’re in good company.
+High-achievers, including famous people like John Steinbeck, Jodie Foster, Sheryl Sandberg, and Tom Hanks have all felt like imposters.
 There’s even a name for this: Imposter syndrome.
 Here are 9 ways to cure imposter syndrome.

 Steinbeck, a Pulitzer Prize-winning author, wrote in his diary that he wasn’t a writer, and that: